cockroachdb/docs/src/current/v23.2/create-changefeed.md

 ### Disallow schema changes on tables to improve changefeed performance

-{% include_cached new-in.html version="v23.2.1" %} Use the `schema_locked` [storage parameter]({% link {{ page.version.version }}/with-storage-parameter.md %}) to disallow [schema changes]({% link {{ page.version.version }}/online-schema-changes.md %}) on a watched table, which helps to decrease the latency between a write committing to a table and it emitting to the [changefeed's sink]({% link {{ page.version.version }}/changefeed-sinks.md %}).
+{% include new-in.md version="v23.2.1" %} Use the `schema_locked` [storage parameter]({% link {{ page.version.version }}/with-storage-parameter.md %}) to disallow [schema changes]({% link {{ page.version.version }}/online-schema-changes.md %}) on a watched table, which helps to decrease the latency between a write committing to a table and it emitting to the [changefeed's sink]({% link {{ page.version.version }}/changefeed-sinks.md %}).
 You can lock the table before creating a changefeed or while a changefeed is running, which will enable the performance improvement for changefeeds watching the particular table.

 Enable `schema_locked` on the watched table with the [`ALTER TABLE`]({% link {{ page.version.version }}/alter-table.md %}) statement: